Monteverde feels like a tropical ski resort, nestled in the mountains, filled with cosy bars and restaurants, but without the snow.

 Monteverde sits at an altitude of 1,440 m, but don’t expect it to be that cold.
 The area has a tropical rainforest climate that remains warm, humid and rainy all year round.
-Although it’s annual temperature is around 29°C, there’s a lot of rain, a lot of the time.
+Although its annual temperature is around 29°C, there’s a lot of rain a lot of the time.
 Make sure to bring a raincoat!

-How long should you spend in Monteverde?
+How long should you stay in Monteverde?

 Although there’s plenty to do in Monteverde, you don’t need to spend a full week here to explore its surroundings.
 The ideal length of time is between 2-3 days.
 This gives you enough time to do everything you’ll want to do like an adventure park, cloud forests, coffee tasting and night walks!